-Amanda Weaving is the Special Educational Needs Coordinator (SENCO).
-Mrs. Weaving is responsible for coordinating and reviewing our SEND provision in school and supports teachers to ensure that children with physical, medical, language and communication needs receive appropriate support to meet their needs.
+Mrs. Hollie Taylor-Ward is the Special Educational Needs Coordinator (SENCO).
+Mrs. Taylor-Ward is responsible for coordinating and reviewing our SEND provision in school and supports teachers to ensure that children with physical, medical, language and communication needs receive appropriate support to meet their needs.

-You can make an appointment to speak with Mrs. Weaving by visiting the school office or emailing with 'FAO SENCO' in the subject line.
+You can make an appointment to speak with Mrs. Taylor-Ward by visiting the school office or emailing the office on wrekinview@lct.education with 'FAO SENCO' in the subject line.
+You can also email Mrs. Taylor-Ward directly on send.wrekinview@lct.education